pyeventsourcing/eventsourcing/README.md

             aggregate.history.append(self.what)
 ```

-An alternative way of expressing the same thing is to write an
+An alternative way of expressing the same thing is to define a
-apply method on the aggregate which is decorated with the library's
+second method on the aggregate which is decorated with the library's
 `@event` decorator.
+This decorated method will do the work of triggering
-The command method can call this decorated
+and applying an event.
+The command method can then call the decorated
-method rather than triggering an event directly using the
+method rather than triggering an event directly using the `trigger_event()`
+method.
+In this case, the event class is defined without an `apply()`
-`trigger_event()` method.
-The decorator mentions the event class.
+method, the decorator mentions the event class, and the decorated method
-The decorated method arguments must match the event attributes.
-When the decorated method is called, the decorator triggers the
+arguments must match the event attributes.
+When the decorated method is
-event, and the body of the method is executed in order to apply
+called, the decorator triggers the event, and the body of the decorated
-the event to the aggregate.
+method is used to apply the event attributes to the aggregate.

 ```python